zipang/subbtle-extractor/Components Guide.md

-# UI Component Style Guide
+# A Guide to writing UI Component

+## 1. Hono/jsx

+We use `hono/jsx` which is 90% similar to React in term of API.
+See the section **# Clients Components** inside the [what-is-hono](/what-is-hono.md) guide.

+## 2. Common imports
+- import `FC` and `Child` types from `"hono/jsx/dom"`.
+- import base components from `@components/base`.
+- import utility functions from `@utils`.
+- import local stylesheets using the component's class name.

-## 1. Component Structure
+## 3. Component props
-- Use functional components with TypeScript (`FC<Props>`).
+- Type as functional components with TypeScript interface (`FC<Props>`).
+- Define a dedicated `MyComponentProps` interface for each component (using the component's name).
+- Document each prop with a JSDoc comment, including its default value if needed.
 - Export both the component and its props interface.
-- Place all layout components in a dedicated directory (e.g., `@components/base`).

-## 2. Imports
-- Import React types from `"react"`.
-- Import base components from `@components/base`.
-- Import utility functions from `@utils`.
-- Import local stylesheets using the component's class name.

-## 3. Props and Types
-- Define a dedicated `ComponentProps` interface for each component.
-- Document each prop with JSDoc comments, including default values.

 ## 4. Styling

+- We are relying on a tweaked [Pico.css](https://picocss.com) stylesheet for the big picture (`src/index.css`).
+Global style choices should be achieved by tweaking the [Pico.css variables](https://picocss.com/docs/css-variables)
-- Use local CSS files named after the component (e.g., `<component>-styles.css`).
+- For component specific qtyles, use a local CSS file named after the component's name (e.g., `<component>-styles.css`).
-- Link styles to class names used in the component.
+- Link this stylesheet inside the component. `import <component>-styles.css;`

+## 5. Base UI components

+- All layout components are placed inside a dedicated directory : `@components/base`.
+- All layout should be achieved by re-using these components : `<Box>, <Container>, <HStack>, <VStack>, <Grid>, <Spacer>, <Header>, <Footer>`.
-- Additional dynamic styles can be added via style attributes like in Chakra UI.
-The list of this attributes is exported in the interface `BoxProps` :
+- Additional dynamic styles can be added on these base components via style attributes (like in Chakra UI).
+  Here is the list of attributes exported by the interface `BoxProps` :

 ```typescript
 /**